 Putting the stocking on

 The first and best tool is simply a pair of gloves with rubber or latex grip.
 The gloves will protect the garments from fingernails and will provide good grip for rubbing the garments on.
+All gloves are not equal though.
+We have tested over a dussin gloves to find the ones that has the best grip on compression garments.
+Luckily it did not turn out to be the most expensive kind that worked best.

 Open toe stockings are easier to apply because the slippie can be pulled out by the toes.
 There are a variety of slippie systems in different materials.
 Sometimes a slippie will be included with your open toe stockings.
 Take the time to learn how to use it.
 It is well worth it.